cspr-rad/kairos-spec/info.md

 First steps:
 - Dig into casper node: What does a Casper transaction look like?
 Data limits?
 - Casper node environment: How to integrate ZK verifier?
+- Mermaid: Include a devShell with Mermaid, a command to generate SVGs from the .mmd files, and make sure the SVGs are generated before calling typst (Marijan)
 - Dig through the remaining issues
 - Write the rest of the spec, including many diagrams for the responsibilities of each component, how they work internally and sequence diagrams